michaelbiester/NumericalMethods/readme.md

 ## Scope

-To get a better grasp of numerical methods the concepts of these methods are explore using `Python`.
+To get a better grasp of numerical methods the concepts of these methods are explored using `Python`.

 ---